Skip to main content

 Christine’s main reason for investing is to achieve financial freedom.
 For her this means having her dream lifestyle – a house by the beach and not needing to stress about where the next pay cheque is coming from.
 She’s also investing to buy more time to do the things she loves – a resource we can’t get more of.

-Other short to medium term goals look like saving up to move overseas in a few years and buying a first home with her partner.
+Other medium term goals look like saving up to move overseas in a few years' time and buying a first home with her partner.
 In her words: “but not one of those barely insulated, falling apart villas.
 Instead, one that is warm and doesn’t require any DIY’ing.”
 Let’s just say she has a wee way to go before she gets there.

 Christine’s love for Kernel grew when she stopped picking stocks